 Can I transfer my secondary pension pot to someone else?

-- No. Your pension pot must remain your asset in order to help finance your retirement.
+- An exception may be given in the case of a day divorce where part of your pot is transferred to your spouse's pot.
+Your pension pot must remain your asset in order to help finance your retirement.
 But when you die, the remaining funds in your account will be part of your estate for distribution in accordance with your will or the laws of inheritance.

 Can I transfer my secondary pension pot to another private pension provider?

-- If you leave Guernsey, it may be possible to transfer your pension pot to another provider.
+- Within Guernsey, it is likely that transfers to other qualifying schemes will be permitted.
+If you leave Guernsey, it may be possible to transfer your pension pot to another provider.
 Again this is a matter for detailed design.
 It is likely that a transfer would be allowed if the receiving scheme met required standards.

-What will the States do with my money?
+What will the provider do with my money?

 How and where will my money be invested?